Stefaaan06/Unity-Mesh-Combiner/README.md

 ﻿
 Mesh Combiner Tool is a Unity Editor extension that lets you merge meshes (and their children) into a single optimized mesh at editor time.
-It is usefull for reducing draw calls and improving performance.
+It is useful for reducing draw calls and improving performance.

 ## Features